-DUI breath tests are subject to a variety of errors that can call the results into questions.
+DUI breath tests are subject to a variety of errors that can call the results into questions and potentially get them excluded from evidence.
 Reasons that a breath test might not accurately reflect someone’s blood alcohol concentration (“BAC”) include:

 - The officer administering the test did not follow the required breath testing procedures;1